muell16/domibusConnector/domibusConnector/src/site/markdown/installation/database.md

 Liquibase is package into the jar named domibusConnectorDatabaseInitializer.jar which includes all the necessary database scripts:

- * Database Upgrade ChangeLog: "db/changelog/v004/upgrade-3to4.xml"
+ * Database Migrate 3.5 to 4.0 DB ChangeLog: "db/changelog/v004/upgrade-3to4.xml"
- * Database Create ChangeLog:  "db/changelog/install/initial-4.0.xml"
+ * Database Create 4.0 DB ChangeLog:  "db/changelog/install/initial-4.0.xml"

 You can execute the scripts in your database by executing the jar: